 There are a variety of different Salesforce architect roles.
 And depending on your interests or skill level you might gravitate towards one in particular.

-There are various certification paths for a Salesforce Architect that recognize specialized knowledge and skills, as well as growing expertise using the Salesforce platform.
+There are various certification paths for a Salesforce Architect that recognise specialised knowledge and skills, as well as growing expertise using the Salesforce platform.

 Finally, an architect is a visionary.
 They build systems that will last, that others can maintain and that will scale as the business grows.
 They are often ambassadors for new technology and always plan for the future, thinking three-to-five years out when recommending a solution.